raulmax319/sm64plus/README.md

 - Added a key which makes Mario walk slower.
 This is to compensate for the lack of analog controls with a keyboard.

 **Changes:**
+- Changed the way the textures are loaded.
 - Removed the "HUD Upscaling" and "Texture Upscaling" settings.
 They were already pretty laggy, but with the introduction of texture packs they aren't necessary.
 - Split the "Analog Stick Deadzone" setting into two, one for each analog stick.
 - Changed the "Improved Metal Mario" setting to "Improved Powerups".
 It now also makes underwater shells last longer and makes Metal Mario's interactions with enemies and hazards more consistent.